*NEW: Learn about our exciting peer community for Executive Assistants!

 In other words: If you want to leave a positive impression on someone—to make them feel noticed, important, and valued—say their name.

-If you’re anything like me, you probably meet new people on a fairly regular basis.
+Like most people, you probably meet new people on a fairly regular basis.
 And despite the best of intentions, it can be so easy to forget the name of the person we shook hands with just 15 minutes ago.

 But first …